Skip to main content

 How this pattern works

-• If asking for only one address on a form, be clear with the user which address (mailing or home) you’re asking for.
+• If asking for only one address on a form, be clear which address (mailing or home) you’re asking for.
 We recommend asking for a mailing address if you need to only ask for one address.

 • Street address Line 3 can be omitted.
 Sometimes partner databases do not support a third line of address.